How to Find Someone’s New Address After a Move With No Forwarding Order

 What you can do before calling a professional

 Plenty of ordinary moves are solvable on your own, and it is worth a first pass.
-Ask mutual contacts, check whether the person has updated anything public on social media, try an alumni or professional association if you share one, and consider the “Address Service Requested” letter while the forwarding window may still be open.
+Ask mutual contacts, check whether the person has updated anything public on social media, try an alumni or professional association if you share one, and time the “Address Service Requested” letter deliberately rather than firing it off at random — if the move is roughly 13 to 18 months old the address comes back attached to your envelope at no charge, before 12 months it costs an address correction fee, and past 18 months the record is gone and the letter is wasted.
 Our overview of how to find someone for free walks through these no-cost steps.
 If the person moved recently, was cooperative, and simply lost touch, one of those often closes the gap.
 When they do not — because the move is old, the person is hard to reach, or the records conflict — that is the point to hand it to a research firm that can reach data the free tools cannot.

 When the Easy Route Comes Up Empty